ballerina-attic/jdbc/jdbc-extension/src/main/ballerina/ballerinax/jdbc/Module.md

 ### Updating data

-This example demonstrates modifying data by executing an UPDATE statement via the `update` operation of the client
+This example demonstrates modifying data by executing an UPDATE statement via the `update` remote function of the client
 ```ballerina
 var returned = testDB->update("UPDATE student SET name = 'Jones' WHERE age = ?", 23);
 if (returned is int) {